But use it wisely!

 2. Use all your senses

 The more senses you use in learning something, the more of your brain will be involved in retaining the memory.
 In one study, adults were shown a series of emotionally neutral images, each presented along with a smell.
 They were not asked to remember what they saw.
 Later, they were shown a set of images, this time without odours, and asked to indicate which they’d seen before.
-They had excellent recall for all odour-paired pictures, and especially for those associated with pleasant smells.
+They had an excellent recall for all odour-paired pictures, and especially for those associated with pleasant smells.
 Brain imaging indicated that the piriform cortex, the main odour-processing region of the brain, became active when people saw objects originally paired with odours, even though the smells were no longer present and the subjects hadn’t tried to remember them.
 So challenge all your senses as you venture into the unfamiliar.

 3. Believe in yourself

-Myths about aging can contribute to a failing memory.
-Middle-aged and older learners do worse on memory tasks when they’re exposed to negative stereotypes about aging and memory, and better when the messages are positive about memory preservation into old age.
+Myths about ageing can contribute to a failing memory.
+Middle-aged and older learners do worse on memory tasks when they’re exposed to negative stereotypes about ageing and memory, and better when the messages are positive about memory preservation into old age.
 People who believe that they are not in control of their memory function — joking about “senior moments” too often, perhaps — are less likely to work at maintaining or improving their memory skills and therefore are more likely to experience cognitive decline.
 If you believe you can improve and you translate that belief into practice, you have a better chance of keeping your mind sharp.